 The car has factory markings all over it, from the date coded PCV valve to the heater fan motor.
 I've taken great care to use as many original components as possible, and did everything I could to retain the "patina" of the car.
 I don't want a perfect show poodle.
 This car is as original as it can be, and shows all of the poor assembly and workmanship that went into a Duster back in the fall of 1973.
 The paint has a lot of sags and runs which I've chosen to retain and preserve.

 I hope you've enjoyed reading about my Duster.
-Be sure to check out my photos and note the Ziebart overspray in the engine compartment, and also the vintage 1974 license plates with May of 1978 (the year and month we graduated) tabs.
+The pictures that I've included were taken outside the now closed Raceway Park race track in Shakopee MN where our car club sponsored our annual car show for many years.
+Be sure to check out my photos and note the black Ziebart overspray in the engine compartment, and also the vintage 1974 license plates with May of 1978 (the year and month we graduated) tabs.
 Be well, God Bless, and enjoy driving your A-Body!